shsagir/play-area-sync/docs/app-pro.md

 naviTitle:     "Professional Stack"
 title:         "About the Professional Stack"
 reviewed:      2016-11-16
-lead:          'With each App you create, you can choose between two technology <a href="/stacks">stacks</a>.
+lead:          'With each App you create, you can choose between two technology stacks.
 This article helps you to understand the Professional Stack.'
 group:         platform
 stack:         pro

 ---

-The Professional Stack is made for modern PHP development workflows building modern web applications.
+The Professional Stack (formaly known as New App) is made for modern PHP development workflows building modern web applications.
 It subscribes to the 12-factor design paradigms.

+## Specs & limits

+Please visit our [specs page](https://www.fortrabbit.com/specs-pro) to see some hard numbers.

 ### Scaling